dashed-slug/wallets/readme.txt

 == Changelog ==

+= 6.4.0 =
+- Add: New feature allowing old transactions to be aggregated to reduce DB table sizes and improve performance.
+- Add: Upon plugin activation, an index is added to the postmeta table's columns post_id and meta_key, to improve performance.

 = 6.3.3 =
 - Fix: Issue affecting creating new transactions from admin, introduced in 6.3.2, now fixed.